siwill22/SeamountTrails/README.md

 [the reconstruction animation starts at 55 seconds]

-The reconstruction images are made using GPlates.
-The specific purpose of the code here is to create a series of paleobathymetry grids where each seamounts is masked out for times older than the seamount; each seamount is gradually built up at the time it is thought to have formed (based on radiometric dating and/or plate motion modelling).
+The reconstruction images are made using GPlates (to apply the colormap, add in the hotspot circles and trail markers, displat the time in the top left corner).
+The specific purpose of the code here is to create a series of paleobathymetry grids to load in to GPlates.
+In these grids, each seamount is masked out for times older than the seamount; each seamount is gradually built up at the time it is thought to have formed (based on radiometric dating and/or plate motion modelling).

 ### Required inputs: